The Women Rewriting Independent Retail

 The British high street has taken a battering in recent years.
 Rising costs, shifting consumer habits, and the relentless pull of online shopping have left many independent retailers questioning whether bricks and mortar still has a future.
 But spend five minutes with the women at the heart of our Retail Makeover Mission and that doubt starts to dissolve.

-Katie, Michaela, and Deryane aren't just running shops.
+Katie, Michaela, Samantha, and Deryane aren't just running shops.
 They're building communities, championing independent retail, and quietly proving that heart, clarity and courage can change everything.

 Walk into almost any independent boutique, gift shop or fashion retailer on a British high street and there's a good chance a woman is behind it.
 Not just behind the till, behind the vision, the buying decisions, the window display, the Instagram feed, the stock management, the customer relationships, and the relentless daily grind of keeping something they love alive.